Pages

 ‘Erm…’

-There was a scream from the table of older girls as Hannah’s favourite scrabbled for her phone in a coral reef of nail varnished fingers.
-People at other tables turned from their pastas and cheesecakes to look.
-Hannah’s favourite grabbed her phone and said, ‘fuck’s sake, Siobhan, you aggy bitch’ and Hannah went bright red immediately.
+There was a scream from the table of older girls as Hannah’s favourite scrambled for her phone in a coral reef of nail varnished fingers.
+People at other tables turned from their pastas and tiramisus to look.
+Hannah’s favourite snatched her phone and said, ‘fuck’s sake, Siobhan, you aggy bitch’ and Hannah went bright red immediately.

 Deep freeze.
 Hannah looked at her dad.
 They had the same mouth.